News & Insights

 Yes, there are some restrictions on who can access mugshots in North Carolina.

 According to the Fair Credit Reporting Act, a person’s criminal history is considered public records.
 However, there are some restrictions on who can access these records.
 For example, companies that provide consumer reports (such as Mugshots.com) are limited in what they can include in their reports.
-Additionally, arrest reports and mug shots are considered public records in North Carolina; however, they can only be accessed by law enforcement agencies and/or court officials.
+Additionally, arrest reports and mug shots are considered public records in North Carolina; however, they can only be accessed by law enforcement agencies and court officials.

 The Fair Credit Reporting Act (FCRA) prohibits the use of mugshots for employment, housing, or insurance purposes.